strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .3.7 =
+* Added the ability to have sponsored members create child accounts at checkout.

 = .3.6 =
 * Caching user sponsors into a global cache when using pmpro_getSponsor function.